ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequence/README.md

-# SMU Hardware Level Sequencing Example
+# SMU Hardware Level Sequence Example

 This example demonstrates how to use the Semiconductor Test Library (STL) extension methods for Hardware Level Sequencing (HLS) to run different force voltage sequences with an NI Source Measurement Unit (SMU).